 Because of that, I have always given as much as I could to crowdfunding campaigns, charities, Kiva, and most recently, I have begun feeding baby kittens in my neighborhood.
 Their names are Gully, Stella, and Sammy, in that order:

-Did you spot them in the Rebel Store?
-Or my weekly newsletter?
+Did you spot them on the Stray Kittens Fund?
+Or my newsletter?
 Or twitter?!

 I just wanted to remind people that stray animals have souls, too, and we need to be kinder to them.
 I'll be doing a lot more in a few months, but for now, every time you purchase something from The Rebel Store, you have fed one of them.
 Or you have bought materials for me to build better and safer houses for them.
 Or you have bought one of them medicine because they've got the flu again.
 Achoo! *triple cat hug*